Special Report: When it comes to e-cigs, Big Tobacco is concerned for your health

 “I think they (Reynolds) probably want that snuffed out before it gains traction,” said Philip Gorham, an Amsterdam-based tobacco analyst at Morningstar.

 Reynolds says that’s not true.
-“We fully support innovation in tobacco products, including vapor products,” said Smith.
+“We fully support innovation in tobacco products, including vapour products,” said Smith.
 The company wants “a level playing-field where all manufacturers are subject to equal treatment.”

 Steven Parrish, a former Altria executive who retired in 2008, said that as long as people are honest, there’s nothing wrong with advocating to protect their interests.
 And embracing regulation can help the tobacco industry win trust.